 Minors Offer Advantages

-If you are a traditional campus student who would like to add another credential to your primary degree, explore how adding a minor to your program can help you gain a competitive advantage.
+If you are a traditional campus student who would like to add another credential to your primary degree, consider adding a minor to your program.